msjadhav03/express-serverless-todo-app/README.md

 - CloudTrail logging and monitoring of API usage and API changes.

 # AWS CloudFront

-- it is used for global deployment, and setting up many HTTP features.
+- It is used for global deployment, and setting up many HTTP features.

 # Creating Lamda function using serverless framework

 Install Serverless Framework on your machine
 ```js
 npm install serverless -g
 ```